 All of these factors undercut one of the primary arguments that were often used to sell ERP systems, which they would reduce costs.
-As is explained above, the main argument for IT simplification based cost reduction is gone.
+As is explained above, the main reasoning for IT simplification based cost reduction is gone.
 However, after ERP systems had been sold, that logic conveniently left the building, or declined as a point of emphasis, because after ERP software had been sold, the motivation moved towards selling different types of software.
 I noticed this change at SAP.
-Back in the late 1990s, before they had a supply chain planning system, SAP essentially told companies that supply chain planning systems (which duplicated some of the supply chain functionality in SAP R/3, but also offered supply chain functionality, not in ERP systems and provide much more advanced functionality.) was unnecessary.
-However, after they developed their external supply chain planning system, they changed their tune and proposed that it was now very necessary.
+Back in the late 1990s, before they had a supply chain planning system, SAP essentially told companies that supply chain planning systems (which duplicated some of the supply chain functionality in SAP R/3, but also offered supply chain functionality, not in ERP systems and provide much more advanced functionality.) were unnecessary.
+However, after they developed their external supply chain planning system, they changed their tune and proposed that it was now essential.

 Business Cost Reduction

 The second area where ERP systems were supposed to save companies money was in the standardization of business processes.
 This has been accepted uncritically, as the quotation below demonstrates.